Life Insurance for Children. How to Leave a Legacy with only $99.

 It’s called a Child LIRP.
 And I set up one on both of my kids.

 Although nobody wants to think about the loss of a child, securing the right type of life insurance for a child can provide a number of financial benefits – both in the short- and long-term.
-Doing so, in fact, can even allow your child or grandchild to retire a millionaire!

 How the Old Whole Life Insurance for Children Works